kelenhiik/kelenhiik.github.io/index.md

 # Thursday 1.03.18

+__Mandatory week assignment__:
+This weeks assignment is to upload a code that creates an input for SVM and check if the SVM is capable of predicting a label for just a feature.
+I am not sure what the assignment description means by one sequences...So I am still using multiple ones.
+I uploaded a code called ```train_SVM_and_predict.py``` in my ```Repo_MTLS/8state_predictor/bin/```.
+It takes in a smaller file I made with 34 proteins, trains on 70% of that and predicts the labels for the other 30%.
+I also made it to save the sequence into a txt file, absolutely not necessary, but the file is called ```prediction.txt```, also available in the bin folder.
+I think this is what was meant by the week assignment, to have a working code that creates an input to the SVM and that the SVM would also be able to create and output.

 Writing an entry to this diary since my dataset is doing the 3-fold cross-validation with different window sizes.
 It is taking forever, even though I minimized my dataset like 10 x, so it is only running on 34 sequences.
 I used a code Kajetan showed me that is a built-in validating code.
 I made a foor loop and it's looping through odd-number window-sizes from range 3-32, also just something Kajetan suggested to use.
 The only parameter in addition to windowsizes I defined is cache size 3000, so it would be a bit faster, but I guess ideally I should make additional for loops to start changing all the parameters: for loop for kernels in a for loop that checks window sizes in a foor loop that checks whatever else parameters I think are necessary to change.
 Since it is taking so long and I am only using my 34 protein dataset I am thinking that maybe I should just use the leave-one-out validation thing, or the thing that just takes the 70% for training and 30% for testing and then make that into a for loop for different parameters and after this thing has stopped running I guess I have some idea what the range of window sizes I want to check are going to be....OR I can just do the 3 fold cross-validation again, just this time I also specify a smaller range of window sizes when checking the other parameters in for loops.

-This weeks assignment is to upload a code that creates an input for SVM and check if the SVM is capable of predicting a label for just a feature.
-I am not sure what the assignment description means by one sequences...So I am still using multiple ones.

 __Update on the windowsizes__: